Nielae/CI-CD-Project/README.md

 <br> </br>
 <br> </br>

-Navigate to the front-end url and confirm tha application is being displayed;
+Navigate to the front-end url and confirm the application is being displayed;
 ![Alt text](Images/felbfront1.PNG)

 <br> </br>